 In this scenario a training job has been created as free standing and the Dispatcher SIEBEL join it to the relevant “primary” task using the ClickSchedule client facilities.

 NB: Since GE have indicated that it is unlikely to be used due to the complexity of this activity and the raised potential for human error this scenario has been excluded from the solution.

+Activity: On Job Training Initiation Process